 Search Queries x percent click-through of location= Visitors

 Visitors x Cost Per Click (CPC)= Gross Value

 Gross Value – Expense to achieve ranking = ROI

 673,000 x .296= 199,208

 199,208 x $5.30= $1,055,802.00

-$1,055,802.00 – Expense to achieve ranking is likely not something the number 1 result (Moz.Com) cares to elaborate to much with to the public, but they are kind enough to post their financials online (below is a sneak peak) and let’s just say they have spent some money achieving the wholly grail of search = ???
+$1,055,802.00 – Expense to achieve ranking is likely not something the number 1 result (Moz.Com) cares to elaborate to much with to the public, but they are kind enough to post their financials online (below is a sneak peek) and let’s just say they have spent some money achieving the holy grail of search = ???

 The really exciting part of this equation is that SEO is the gift that keeps giving.
-Once you achieve first page number 1 spot it become less and less expensive to maintain, but the Gross Value typical stays within the same range.
+Once you achieve the first-page number 1 spot it becomes less and less expensive to maintain, but the Gross Value typically stays within the same range.
 That being said, any time you achieve number 1 ranking on a high profile keyword you will notice that results for other keywords on your site typically improve and longer tail (i.e. in this example we used “SEO” as a keyword, a long tail related keyword for us would be “Colorado Springs SEO Companies”, Colorado Springs Search Engine Optimization Companies, etc…)

 Wrapping Things Up